nadundesilva/mesh-manager/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to help improve the K8s Replicator
+about: Create a report to help improve the Mesh Manager
 title: ''
 labels: Type/Bug
 assignees: ''